Trusted WordPress tutorials, when you need them most.

 Step 6.
 Import Content

-First, you need to go to Tools » Import page and then click on ‘Install Now’ link under WordPress.
+First, you need to go to the Tools » Import page and then click the ‘Install Now’ link under WordPress.

-This will bring you to WordPress importer page where you need to click on the ‘Choose File’ button and then select the XML file you downloaded during our step 1.
+This will bring you to the WordPress importer page, where you need to click on the ‘Choose File’ button.

 WordPress will ask you if you want to create new authors and assign the posts to them or if you would like to assign all posts to your current user account.